 EXPLAINER: States still in play and what makes them that way

-A handful of states remained in play Friday in the tightly contested U.S. presidential race.
-The outcome of contests in Georgia, North Carolina, Pennsylvania and Nevada will determine whether Democrat Joe Biden or President Donald Trump wins.
+The Associated Press declared Democrat Joe Biden the winner of his native Pennsylvania on Saturday, and by extension of the tightly contested U.S. presidential race against President Donald Trump.
+The outcome of contests in Georgia, North Carolina, and Nevada remained in play.

 The solidly Republican state of Alaska has also not been called because it is only 50% counted and will not release absentee numbers until Nov.
 10. It is not expected to impact the outcome.